m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 When traffic comes back to that address, the NAT needs to know which device behind the NAT the traffic needs to be sent to.
 It uses a mapping of port numbers to identify which device the return traffic should be sent to in the home network.

-For outbound traffic the NAT creates a table entry, mapping the device’s private IP address and port number to the public IP address, and a different port number, and replaces the non-routable private IP address with the public IP address.
-It also replaces the sender’s source port with a different source port that allows it to demultiplex the packets sent to this return address and port.
+For outbound traffic the NAT creates a table entry, mapping the device's private IP address and port number to the public IP address, and a different port number, and replaces the non-routable private IP address with the public IP address.
+It also replaces the sender's source port with a different source port that allows it to demultiplex the packets sent to this return address and port.

 For inbound traffic to the network, the NAT checks the destination port on the packet, and based on the port it rewrites the destination IP address and port to the private IP address in the table before forwarding the traffic to a local device in the home network.